The Sea to Sky Aphasia Camp is delighted to provide this learning opportunity to students from a range of healthcare programs.

 Camp activities and requirements for students:

 - A series of 3 emails will be sent to all participating students to the email addresses provided.
-These emails will be from the week of the 21st of August onwards.
+These emails will be from the week of July 11th onwards.
 The emails will consist of links to video content, and reading material to facilitate your orientation to the camp, as well as working with people with aphasia.

-- Meals are set throughout the day – breakfast, lunch and dinner.
-Please let us know if you have any dietary needs/restrictions.
+- Meals are set throughout the day – dinner on Friday night, lunch and dinner on Saturday, and lunch on Sunday.
+Please let us know if you have any dietary needs/restrictions, but note that these are an extra cost for the camp so please select accordingly.
 Campers, students and Clinical Faculty all eat meals together.
 Please feel free to bring snacks/nibbles that you can snack on throughout the day.
+Campers, students and Clinical Faculty are responsible for their own breakfasts.

 - Activities will be scheduled from Friday evening through to Sunday afternoon.
 You will be grouped in teams – typically 5 students, and 5 campers.
 The goal of the camp is to ensure campers have access to activities, while also providing the opportunity for social interaction between campers.
 You will be developing the skills to ensure these successful interactions occur.
 You will also have the opportunity to develop rapport with students from other health professions, and learn from each other through leading activities over the weekend, both as discipline-specific groups, as well as within your interdisciplinary teams.